easystats/report/tests/testthat/_snaps/report.lm.md

         - The interaction effect of as cyl6 on am [1] is statistically non-significant and positive (beta = 0.26, 95% CI [-0.92, 1.43], t(26) = 0.45, p = 0.654; Std. beta = 0.26, 95% CI [-0.94, 1.47])
         - The interaction effect of as cyl8 on am [1] is statistically non-significant and positive (beta = 0.16, 95% CI [-1.02, 1.33], t(26) = 0.28, p = 0.783; Std. beta = 0.16, 95% CI [-1.04, 1.36])

       Standardized parameters were obtained by fitting the model on a standardized version of the dataset.
+95% Confidence Intervals (CIs) and p-values were computed using the Wald approximation.

 # report.lm - glm